Saving and planning for retirement in your 20s, 30s, 40s, 50s and beyond

 Consider life insurance

 You're likely earning more money by now, but you may also be facing more financial responsibilities like children’s college tuition or caring for aging parents.
-Not to mention: Retirement is approaching as well, so you'll need to consider balancing your investing strategy to address your current needs while keeping an eye on the future.
+Not to mention: Retirement is approaching, so you'll need to consider balancing your investing strategy to address your current needs while keeping an eye on the future.

 Revisit your asset allocation